Computer Shuts Off - Fix This Windows Computer Reboot Problem

 You will be presented with a volume in use message.
 Type Y for yes at that prompt.
 You will need to restart your computer.

-A check disk scan should automatically begin with in 10 seconds.
-Do NOT touch your keyboard.
+A check disk scan should automatically begin within 10 seconds.
+You will not want to touch your keyboard.
 If that check disk scan does not start, then follow the previous instructions to schedule it again.

 These instructions were written for Microsoft Windows Vista operating system.
-These solutions would also work with other versions of Microsoft windows operating systems.
-For example Microsoft Windows XP and Microsoft Windows 7.
+These solutions could also work with other versions of Microsoft windows operating systems.
+For example Microsoft Windows eXPerience and Microsoft Windows seven operating systems.